jamesquinlan/principles-programming-languages/quotes-tips.md

 2. Comment only on what the code fails to say.
 3. Machine numbers are not _real_.
 4. Leave the code better than you found it.
 This is the "Boy Scout Rule" analog of leaving  a campsite better than you found it.
-5. Functions should do one thing, and do it well.
+5. Functions should do one thing and do it well.

 ## Quotes

 1. "_Whatever you undertake, act with prudence and consider the consequences_" - Anon

-### Reference
+### References

 ```
 @book{henney201097,